RedisTimeSeries/RedisTimeSeries/docs/docs/configuration.md

 ### CHUNK_SIZE_BYTES

-Default chunk size, in bytes, for newly created time series.
+Default initial allocation size, in bytes, for the data part of each new chunk, for newly created time series.
+Actual chunks may consume more memory.

 #### Default